 Today, thousands of writers have found success in both monetary and self-achievement aspects.
 One of the biggest and most remarkable success stories of Amazon publishing is Mark Dawson.
 Since publishing his John Milton series of thrillers and subsequent books on Amazon, Dawson has since become an entrepreneur in his regards.

 Prospective writers interested in this avenue of writing have the opportunity of writing an ebook and gaining a new stream of revenues.
 Amazon publishing is an excellent route for accessing your reader market and finally set your book out there in the cloud for people to find.

 Your niche will be the broad and eventually particular category your book’s topic will be covering.
 This is an essential step as it will determine proactively whether your category attracts sufficient buyers.
 This step should be covered before you begin writing the book.

-To get a glimpse of how you can find by going to the Kindle eBooks’ best sellers’ page.
+To get a glimpse of how you can find it by going to the Kindle eBooks’ best sellers’ page.
 Once these, choose a category from the side menu.

-Choose a category (we chose mystery, thriller, and suspense).
+Please choose a category (we chose mystery, thriller, and suspense).
 Then select a sub-category (we wanted Crime Thriller and then further selected Murder as a niche), and then click on the number one book on the page.

 Once you have selected the book, scroll down to the bottom to see the book’s Amazon Best Sellers Rank.
 Here, The Girl Who Lived by Christopher Greyson has done pretty well within the category.
 It’s number on the Paid type on the Kindle Store.
 This means it’s selling hundreds of copies in a month.